ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 * No first item when the enemy has it: items = 2.

-* All skills and spells ready: cooldowns = 5.
+* All abilities and spells ready: cooldowns = 5.

 Here is the tempo on the dragon calculation for Ekko:
 {line-numbers: false, format: text}